Sharon L. Gaber, Ph.D., is the fifth chancellor of the University of North Carolina at Charlotte.

 - Prior to her arrival at UNC Charlotte, Gaber served for five years as the President of the University of Toledo, where she was nationally recognized for her efforts to increase enrollment, improve graduation and retention rates, keep education affordable, increase research funding, improve connection to the surrounding metro region and make the campus environment diverse and inclusive.

-- Prior to her five years in Toledo, Gaber served as provost and vice chancellor for academic affairs at the University of Arkansas.
+- Prior to Toledo, Gaber served as provost and vice chancellor for academic affairs at the University of Arkansas.

 - She has also been an interim provost at Auburn University and a faculty member and administrator for the University of Nebraska-Lincoln.